JacobG03/voting-app/README.md

 https://www.heroku.com/postgres

 # Total time spent on this project - *7 hours*

-# [] Allow voters decide whether their vote will be public or hidden
+# [#] Allow voters decide whether their vote will be public or hidden
-# [] Allow user to have a maximum of 3 polls at once.
+# [#] Block user from voting twice
-# [] Allow user to set how long the poll should exist
+# [*] Never let a user be able to see the results without voting
-# [] Block user from voting twice
+    Which means that the polls will be up infinetely or until author deletes it